Visiting Rapid City, SD in the Winter

 As is standard for Hilton Garden Inn, there is a restaurant on site.
 Additional dining and shopping are available within a 5-minute drive.

 The staff was helpful with restaurant suggestions, tips on road conditions and anything else that we needed.
-They even upgraded us to a junior suite (having Hilton Honors Gold status helps for that) and kept us in the same room when we added an extra day onto our stay.
+They even upgraded us to a junior suite (having Hilton Honors Gold status helps for that) and kept us in the same room when we added an extra day to our stay.
 We can’t say enough good stuff about the staff at this hotel.

 Book the Hotel | Read TripAdvisor Reviews